 Working with Insurance Providers for Rehab & Mental Illness Treatment

-According to the 2013 National Survey on Drug Use and Health, an estimated 20.2 million Americans needed treatment for substance abuse but did not receive it in that survey year.
-Each year, only a fraction of those who need treatment actually get it, so those in rehab should be respected for their courage and commitment.
+According to the 2019 National Survey on Drug Use and Health, more than 21 million Americans needed treatment for substance abuse in a specialty facility but almost 19 million of those did not receive it that year.1

 How Laws Are Improving Coverage